Boost Adoption with Inbox

 - A lot of deal information is stashed in their inbox, where it’s not doing much good to anyone who wants to collaborate on the deal, or a manager who needs insight.
 And what if someone leaves the company?
 That’s a lot of information lost.
 In fact, 79% of opportunity data never makes it to a CRM.

-- If you do have amazing reps who share their key deal info in a CRM...send them our number!
-Just kidding, we were actually going to say that while they’re awesome, they’re still spending a lot of time toggling between systems instead of just selling.
-Sales reps already spend 66% of their day on nonselling tasks, so why add to it?
+- If you do have amazing reps who share their key deal info in a CRM, they’re still spending a lot of time toggling between systems instead of just selling.

 Now that you’ve come to terms with your sales reps spending time in their inbox, it’s time to tackle that problem with solutions.